 Any sexual motivated criminal charge, no matter the severity, will inevitably come with harsh social, professional and financial repercussions if convicted.
-Not only will you risk going to jail and being forced to pay hefty fines, there is also a possibility that you will have to register as a sex offender for the rest of your life.
+Not only will you risk going to jail and being forced to pay hefty fines, but there is also a possibility that you will have to register as a sex offender for the rest of your life.

 If you are currently under investigation for any accusation of indecent assault in the southeastern Pennsylvania counties of Chester, Lancaster, Montgomery or Delaware, then take the necessary action and contact Michael J. Skinner of the Skinner Law Firm to discuss representation.